 Some people say “never peek”, but quick peeks don’t actually hurt.

-Yorkshire Pudding was originally flatter than today’s puffy version.
-Meat was roasted on a spit on a fire.
-The batter was cooked in a pan below it to capture all the drippings from the meat.
+Yorkshire pudding was originally flatter than today’s puffy version.
+Meat was roasted on a spit by a fire.
+The batter was cooked in a pan below it to capture all the fat and juice drippings from the meat.
 Our bodies need some fat in our diets in order to absorb certain vitamins.
 Unlike today’s situation where there are so many easy sources of fat for us, fat was hard to obtain in northern countries.
 Cooking the Yorkshire under the meat would ensure that none of the valuable (not to mention tasty) fat and juices were wasted.

 Literature & Lore

 A Yorkshire pudding boat race was held for three years in Brawby, Yorkshire, on Bubb’s Lake.
 The boats were made of Yorkshire pudding, lined with foam-filler, and varnished on the outside to make them water resistant.
 The race suggested by a man named Simon Thackray.
 It was run by a government-funded arts group in Yorkshire called “The Shed”, but only seems to have run for 3 years from 1999 to 2001, though the group has copyrighted the name.

 Hayward, Tim.
 Scientist reveals formula for perfect Yorkshire pudding.
 Manchester: The Guardian.
 13 November 2008.